 For laccha paratha

 Making lasooni palak

-- In a large pan, add 3 cups water to a rolling boil. add 3 bunch palak into boiling water.
+- in a large pan, add 3 cups of water to a rolling boil. add 3 bunch palak into boiling water.

 - Remove water and transfer the blanched palak into the blender.
 Also add coriander leaves, ginger, garlic, and green chili.
 Without adding any water grind it into a smooth paste.
 Keep aside.